How Do Tariffs Impact the Stock Market?

 Let's go over the basics.
 A tariff is a tax on imported goods.
 Contrary to popular belief, the tax is paid by the importer, not the exporter.

-Are tariffs good or bad for the stock market?
+Are tariffs normally good or bad for the stock market?

 From a macro view, the economic impact of tariffs tends to be negative.
-The specific tie to the stock market is harder to measure except in extreme circumstances.
+But the specific tie to the stock market is harder to measure except in extreme circumstances, such as Trump’s "Liberation Day" tariffs.
+Most tariffs don’t normally result in an immediate 11% repricing of the stock market.

 Free trade allows for specialization and creates a more efficient economy with lower prices and greater consumer choice.
 This has been a core belief of virtually all economists since Adam Smith first penned The Wealth of Nations.
 Tariffs disrupt free trade in goods and can lead to higher prices and lower consumer choice.

-But again, this is hard to measure.
 Conceptually, it's easy to grasp that we are all a little poorer if we have to pay an extra $10 for a toaster.
 But how exactly does that flow through to gross domestic product (GDP) or to the aggregate profits of the S&P 500?
-There's no easy way to measure.
+Some companies gain, others lose, but the net results aren’t generally going to move the market as a whole.

 Related content